charles-ma/web-service/README.md

 4. declare var: var v type / assign var v = value / declare and assign v := value
 5. var will be initiated to zero value if not assigned any. zero value meaning 0, false, ""
 6. v := value can only be used within functions
+7. [Here](https://stackoverflow.com/questions/27919359/why-there-are-two-ways-of-declaring-variables-in-go-whats-the-difference-and-w) is a good answer about short/long declaratons
+8. const var doesn't have to be referenced after declaration, var needs to be accessed
+9. const has to be assigned with a const value

+### Pointers
+1. Pointers are used in Go.
+Here is a good article about [pointers](https://www.callicoder.com/golang-pointers/)
+2. References are aliases of a variable(can be viewed as an address directly).
+Pointers are variables that store addresses
+3. Empty value for a pointer is nil

 ### Package
 1. won't compile if imported package not used